Hornbill-Docs/esp-config/esp-config/organizational-data/organization.md

 layout: article-toc
 ---
 # Organization
 The Hornbill platform allows for the creation of a hierarchical structure that represents your organization.
-Create and manage your organization's groups, teams and functions, and the members that belong to them.
+Create and manage your organization's groups and teams, and the members that belong to them.
 Some examples of the different group types include companies, divisions, departments, and cost centers.

 ## Topics covered
 * How groups are used